bithippie/bithippie.github.io/index.markdown

   overlay_color: "#000"
   overlay_filter: 0.5
 excerpt: >-
-  At the intersection of environmental sustainability, <br/>
-  personal development, and technology!
+  My journey of self-discovery, solving hard problems, investing in a brighter future, and giving back.
 feature_row:
   - image_path: /assets/images/website/together_we_create.jpg
     alt: "Photo by 'My Life Through A Lens' on Unsplash"
-    title: "Let's Collaborate"
+    title: "Let's Make Something"
     excerpt: "If there is anything I can do to help you achieve your goals, let's talk!"
-    url: "collaboration"
+    url: "consulting"
-    btn_label: "Connect with me"
+    btn_label: "Learn More"
     btn_class: "btn--inverse"

   - image_path: /assets/images/website/climbing.jpg